 - Evil All Along : When he drops the seemingly angelic church going family act.

 - Laser-Guided Karma: Gets gunned down by his girlfriend who tries to take the loot for herself.
-Fitting, after he shot his driver and
+Fitting, after he shot his driver and his partners.

 - The Resenter: Has finally had enough of transporting wealthy individuals' valuables and as the above quote shows has decided to take what he thinks is his.